andrei-stoica26/GSABenchmark/README.md

 - `VAM`
 - `Zscore`

-The `supportedMethods()` function can be used to alphabetically print the names of all supported methods.
+The `supportedMethods()` function returns the names of all currently supported methods.

 ## Assessing new methods